TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_407zg_connected_wifi_8266.md

 #### TMC5160 SPI Drivers

-The Fly-407ZG is the only STM32 board that can't be used with 5160 drivers.
+The Fly-407ZG is the only STM32 board that can't be used with 5160 drivers when using an ESP8266 WiFi adapter using the standard connection method.
 This is due to them sharing the SPI pins used to also gain SBC support.
+You need to connect the ESP8266 via the [alternative method](./fly_407zg_alternative_esp.html).

 #### Sensorless Homing